dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 </File>

-As another example, the `dbt-bigquery` adapter asks users to "authorize" replacing a table with a view by supplying the `--full-refresh` flag.
-The reason: In the table materialization logic, a view by the same name must first be dropped; if the table query fails, the model will be missing.
+As another example, the `dbt-bigquery` adapter asks users to "authorize" replacing a <Term id="table" /> with a <Term id="view" /> by supplying the `--full-refresh` flag.
+The reason: In the table <Term id="materialization" /> logic, a view by the same name must first be dropped; if the table query fails, the model will be missing.

 Knowing this possibility, the "base" test case offers a `require_full_refresh` switch on the `test_config` fixture class.
 For BigQuery, we'll switch it on: